cloudflare/cloudflare-docs/content/pages/tutorials/use-r2-as-static-asset-storage-for-pages/index.md

 ## Create an R2 bucket

-Let's begin by creating an R2 bucket to store the static assets.
-A new bucket can be created through the dashboard, or via Wrangler.
+Begin by creating an R2 bucket to store the static assets.
+A new bucket can be created through the dashboard or via Wrangler.

 On the dashboard, navigate to the R2 tab using the side bar, click on _Create bucket_ and give your bucket a descriptive name (i.e static-assets).